Nerdtrix/EZFETCH/README.md

 # Fetchasync ![npm package](https://img.shields.io/badge/npm-1.0.2-red.svg)

 ## Overview
-Fetchasync is a lightweight react js package created with typescript that provides a way to fetch modern API using await/async.
+Fetchasync is a lightweight react js package created with typescript that provides an easy way to fetch modern API using await/async.